 Do You Need to Observe Lent?

-Lent is observed in the Catholic church and in some Protestant (typically the more traditional) denominations.
-The word “Lent” is not in the Bible, and therefore not required to be observed.
+Lent is observed in the Catholic church and some Protestant (typically the more traditional) denominations.
+The word “Lent” is not in the Bible and is, therefore, not required to be observed.
 The tradition was started by the church in the 4th century.

 Lent is a time when Christians focus on Jesus’ death and sacrifice.
 It is a somber time, yet also a time of celebration in the sense that Christians remember and realize the importance of the great gift that has been given.